konsumer/node-sqldef/README.md

 * Contribute more database-type parsing to sqldef (sqlite would be cool.)
 Does db-type even matter for just parsing?
 * throws errors on some diffs.
 * the wasm-size is pretty big (4MB!)
+* Keep CLI DDL-only? (with recipes for dumping pg/mysql piped into it.)
+I could see htis making it more generally useful and easy to maintain.

 ## credit

 Most of the credit goes to @k0kubun.
-They made the awesome diffing lib, I just wrapped it with a nice node lib, CLI & database client.
+They made the awesome diffing lib, I just compiled a loader to wasm, wrapped it with a node lib, & CLI